vuestorefront/vue-storefront/packages/core/docs/contributing/themes.md

 ## Configuration

-To inherit from the default theme in your integration theme you need to install `@vue-storefront/nuxt-theme` [package](https://www.npmjs.com/package/@vue-storefront/nuxt-theme)
+To inherit from the default theme from your integration theme you need to install a `@vue-storefront/nuxt-theme` [package](https://www.npmjs.com/package/@vue-storefront/nuxt-theme)

 In `nuxt.config.js` of your integration theme add `@vue-storefront/nuxt-theme` into `buildModules` key, as a second value you can pass options e.g:

+`// nuxt.config.js`
 ```json
 {
   buildModules: [